 Applicants should be sure to indicate the correct license type on the surety bond form.

-How to become a motor vehicle dealer or repairer in Connecticut
+How to obtain a motor vehicle dealer or repairer license in Connecticut

 To become a licensed motor vehicle dealer or motor vehicle repairer in Connecticut, applicants must provide the following information and materials:

-- name under which business will be conducted
+- the name under which business will be conducted

-- full address of location for which license is requested
+- the full address of the location for which the license is being requested

-- mailing address, if different from location address
+- the mailing address (if different from the location address)

 - proof of a factory franchise to sell vehicles at the business location